Translate Comments

 - Select Translate Comments.

-- To add additional fields to be translated, click Add field to be translated.
+- To translate more fields, click Add field to be translated.

 Qtip: Questions that have already been translated will appear greyed out.